open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

 Without `TRACEPARENT`, a tracing backend would not be able to connect the child process spans to the parent span, forming an end-to-end trace.

-> Note: While the below exclusively references the W3C Specification, this
+> Note: While the below exclusively follows the W3C Specification translated
-> proposal is not exclusive to W3C and is instead focused on the mechanism of
+> into environment variables, this proposal is not exclusive to W3C and is
-> Text Map Propagation with a potential set of well-known environment variable
+> instead focused on the mechanism of Text Map Propagation with a potential set
-> names.
+> of well-known environment variable names.
+See the [Core Specification
+> Changes](#core-specification-changes) section for more information.

-Given the above example referencing the W3C Specification, the following is an elaboration on the mapping to headers defined by W3C.
+Given the above example aligning with the W3C Specification, the following is an contextual mapping of environment variables to headers defined by W3C.

 The `traceparent` (lowercase) header is defined in the [W3C Trace-Context][w3c-parent] specification and includes the following valid